yangchenwen/sql-params-setter/README.md

 # sql-params-setter

-      A simple tool that helps you to extract a executable sql from mybatis logs like below:
+      A simple Intellji IDEA plugin that helps you to extract a executable sql from mybatis logs like below:
           ==> Preparing: select * from table where name = ?
           ==> Parameters: Tom(String)
       After selecting these two lines of logs above, you can right click your mouse